International Women's Day

-A group of women assigned to the 60th Air Mobility Wing pose for a photo ahead of International Women’s Day Feb.
+U.S. Air Force Senior Airman Kimberly Heiser, 21st Airlift Squadron loadmaster, poses for a photo ahead of International Women’s Day Feb.
 26, 2021, at Travis Air Force Base, California.
+Heiser has served for three years and has logged 830 hours since becoming a loadmaster.
 The world recognizes March 8 as International Women’s Day, and the observance provided Travis AFB an opportunity to highlight all the women contributing to the success and achievements within the military community.
 (U.S. Air Force photo by Chustine Minoda)

 |Date Taken: